 These videos were created for the QEP and serve as exemplars of instructors implementing teamwork into their courses.
 Each of these instructors were fellows in the 2017-2018 Professional Learning Community program that focused on developing these skills to improve student outcomes in their courses.

 Industrial Engineering - Dr. Bonnie Boardman

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://uta.pressbooks.pub/ teamworkinstructorauide/?p=230#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

+https://uta.pressbooks.pub/ teamworkinstructorguide/?p=230

 Kinesiology - Dr. Becky Garner